kent-map/kent/20c/20c-makaula-white-biography/README.md

 Although committed to his new life of farming, Albert retained his links with the Methodist Community, giving talks about his life and the missionary work in South Africa.
 In 1912, he gave a talk at the Burbank Church of the West Hartlepool Circuit of the United Methodist Churches on the introduction of the gospel to the Amabaca, and sang a song in the Kaffir language.[^ref19]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/8/8e/Theodoor_Verstraete_-_Farming_-_1906-T_-_Museum_of_Fine_Arts_Ghent_%28MSK%29.jpg" label="Farming, 1906" attribution="Théodore Verstraete, Museum of Fine Arts, Ghent, Public domain, via Wikimedia Commons">

-By 1913, the Makaula-Whites were living at Rose Lawn, Minster, Ramsgate, a semi-detached property with about two acres and an orchard with vineries.[^ref20] The main crops in this area were wheat, barley, oats, hops and potatoes, with some fruit growing for the London market.
+By 1913, the Makaula-Whites were living at Rose Lawn, Minster, Ramsgate, a semi-detached property with about two acres and an orchard.[^ref20] The main crops in this area were wheat, barley, oats, hops and potatoes, with some fruit growing for the London market.
 In 1913, Albert advertised in the _Kent Messenger_ for "40 bushels of soot".[^ref21] The soil around Minster was loam, so soot was used by farmers to darken the soil so that it absorbed more heat from the sun.
 As a result the higher temperature of the soil would help bring the season forward a little.
 <br><br>
 It was whilst he was living at Minster that Albert became a member of the Minster Primitive Methodist Circuit, presiding over the circuit meeting in June 1914.[^ref22].
 The Primitive Methodists differed from the Wesleyan Methodists in that they allowed lay participation in the church.
 Later that year, Albert invited fellow African Dr Rubusana, who had been visiting England to interview the Colonial Secretary over the land question, to speak at a Brotherhood meeting in Minster, where they sung a duet in their native language.[^ref23]
 <br><br>